NVIDIA/GenerativeAIExamples/docs/rag/jupyter_server.md

 # Jupyter Notebooks
 For development and experimentation purposes, the Jupyter notebooks provide guidance to building knowledge augmented chatbots.

-The following Jupyter notebooks are provided with the AI workflow:
+The following Jupyter notebooks are provided with the AI workflow for the default canonical RAG example:

 1. [**LLM Streaming Client**](../../notebooks/01-llm-streaming-client.ipynb)